Software & Data

 Glmnet: fit the elastic-net regularization path for some generalized linear models.

 Glmnet fits the entire regularition path for an elastic-net regularized glm.
+See website at glmnet.stanford.edu.
 The models included are Gaussian, binomial, multinomial, Poisson, and the Cox model.
 Glmnet solves the following problem:

 \(\displaystyle \min_{\beta_0, \beta} \frac{1}{N} \sum_{i=1}^N w_i l(y_i, \beta_0 + \beta^T x_i) + \lambda \left[(1-\alpha) \lVert\beta\rVert_2^2/2 + \alpha \lVert\beta\rVert_1\right],\)